 - Kale: 94 mg, 7% DV in 1 cup cooked

 - Chia seeds: 76 mg, 6% DV in 1 tbsp

 Want to put more calcium on your plate?
 Rueven recommends adding chia or sesame seeds to salads, yogurt bowls and protein smoothies.

 "It's also a good idea to increase your intake of plant-based proteins like beans and lentils," she says.
 "Beans and lentils contain some calcium while also being high in protein, iron and fiber."

-"A dietary calcium deficiency can increase your risk for osteoporosis, a condition in which bones become weak and brittle and are more prone to fracture," Rueven says.
+"A calcium deficiency (hypocalcemia) can increase your risk for osteoporosis, a condition in which bones become weak and brittle and are more prone to fracture," Rueven says.
 "This is why it's so important to get enough calcium in the diet."